India’s demographic dividend

 • Capital formation: As the number of dependents decreases, individuals save more.
 This increase in national savings rates increases the capital stock in the country and provides an opportunity to create the country’s capital through investment.

-• Boost to Innovation & Entrepreneurial spirit: A large youth population can also be a source of entrepreneurship and innovation, as the young are less risk-averse and more likely to break new ground.
+• Boost to Innovation and entrepreneurial spirit: A large youth population can also be a source of entrepreneurship and innovation, as the young are less risk-averse and more likely to break new ground.

-• Example: India has the third largest startup ecosystem after the USA and China.
+• India has the third largest startup ecosystem after the USA and China.

-• Lack of job creation: India's rapidly growing population needs to be employed, but the economy is not creating enough jobs to meet the demand.
+• Shortage of jobs: India's rapidly growing population needs to be employed, but the economy is not creating enough jobs to meet the demand.

-• Lack of quality education and skilling: The education system in India does not adequately prepare young people for the job market, leading to a mismatch between the skills of the workforce and the needs of employers.
+• Compromised education and skilling quality: The education system in India does not adequately prepare young people for the job market, leading to a mismatch between the skills of the workforce and the needs of employers.

 • Poor health and nutrition: A large proportion of the population suffers from malnutrition, poor health, and lack of access to basic healthcare, reducing their ability to work and contribute to the economy.